MinaProtocol/mina/src/lib/mina_networking/README.md

 ## Typing Conventions

-In the context of this document, we will describe query and response types using a psuedo type-system.
+In the context of this document, we will describe query and response types using a pseudo type-system.
 Tuples of data are in the form `(a, ..., b)`, lists are in the form `[a]`, and polymorphic types are represented as functions returning types.
 For example, we use the standard polymorphic types `optional :: type -> type` and `result :: type -> type -> type` throughout this document.
 The `optional` type constructor means that a value can be null, and a `result` type constructor means that there is 1 of 2 possible return types (typically a success type and an error type).
 For example, `optional int` might be an int or null, where as `result int error` is either an int or an error.

 ### Relevant types